 Plagiarism will result in disqualification.
 Judges will select the top three entries.
-Judges also reserve the right to select up to four honorable mention recipients.
+Judges also reserve the right to select up to seven honorable mention recipients.
 One out-of-state student will be chosen for an award.
 All decisions made by the judges are final.
 Participating sponsors are not responsible for lost, late, misdirected, illegible, incomplete essays, or essays that do not follow all rules and guidelines.

 Essays will not be returned to students following the Essay Challenge.

 9th-12th grade students living in the United States are eligible to apply for this award.

 Household members and/or children of the employees of the Gerald R. Ford Presidential Museum and the Gerald R. Ford Presidential Foundation are not eligible.